13 Arrested For Possessing Illegal Weapons, Drugs, Liquor - UrduPoint

 13 Arrested For Possessing Illegal Weapons, Drugs, Liquor

-Rawalpindi Police in their crackdown against illegal weapons and drugs rounded up 13 persons from different areas and recovered over four kg charras, 120 liters liquor and weapons from their possession
+Rawalpindi Police in a crackdown against illegal weapons and drugs on Thursday rounded up 13 persons from different areas and recovered over two kg charras, 130 grams heroin, 35 bottles of liquor, 14 liters liquor and three pistols from their possession

-RAWALPINDI, (UrduPoint / Pakistan Point News - 16th Feb, 2022 ) :Rawalpindi Police in their crackdown against illegal weapons and drugs rounded up 13 persons from different areas and recovered over four kg charras, 120 liters liquor and weapons from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 17th Feb, 2022 ) :Rawalpindi Police in a crackdown against illegal weapons and drugs on Thursday rounded up 13 persons from different areas and recovered over two kg charras, 130 grams heroin, 35 bottles of liquor, 14 liters liquor and three pistols from their possession.

-A police spokesman informed that Sadiqabad and City police held Allah Wasaya, Shahzad and Aqib Mehmood for having 133 liters liquor.
+A police spokesman informed that Bani police held Nadeem for having 1850 grams charras.
+An accused namely Nathanail was sent behind the bars on recovery 300 grams charras and 10 liters liquor while Wajid was apprehended for possessing four liters liquor.

-Morgah police rounded up Samiullah for possessing 1360 grams charras while Rawat police arrested Ilyas and recovered 1100 grams charras.
+Jalti police rounded up Gulfam for having 220 grams charras.
+Sadiqabad police recovered 130 grams heroin from Atif while Naseerabad police held Sunni Karamat and recovered 27 bottles of liquor.
+Taxila police seized seven bottles of liquor and arrested Kamran while Airport police netted Chanar Gul and Mudassir on recovery of two liquor bottles.

-Meanwhile, Gunjmandi, Cantt, Civil Line, Saddar Baroni and Rawat police arrested seven accused namely Zaheer Ahmed, Ali Raza, Husnain Khan, Nasir Mehmood, Fardous, Muhammad Irshad and Khadim Hussain and recovered seven 30 bore pistols and ammunition from their possession.
+Meanwhile, Pirwadhai, Jatli and Kahuta police held Zulqarnain, Shakeel and Abdul Jabbar and recovered three 30 bore pistols and ammunition from their possession.

 Separate cases have been registered against all the accused while further investigations are underway, he added.